UK Charitable Company

 | Tax Exemption | Full Corporation Tax exemption on charitable activities | No automatic tax exemption — pays standard Corporation Tax |

-| Gift Aid | Yes — 25p reclaimed per £1 donated | No — not eligible for Gift Aid |
+| Gift Aid | Yes — eligible charities may claim Gift Aid on qualifying donations subject to HMRC rules | No — not eligible for Gift Aid |

-| Profit Distribution | None — assets locked for charitable purpose | Capped dividends allowed (35% of distributable profits) |
+| Profit Distribution | None — assets locked for charitable purpose | Capped dividends may be permitted to investors, subject to CIC Regulator rules |

 | Best For | Charities, INGOs, foundations seeking full tax relief & Gift Aid | Social enterprises generating income but distributing some profit |